ChrisZie/HugoSymphony/content/service/_index.md

     bar: 1
     question2: invested by Marketers this year in Social Media advertising, more than all other marketing options?
     answer: 'How much did you invest?<br>
-    Most visitors, donors, and volunteers are on Social Media.
-This must be your biggest marketing tool to guarantee your success.<br>
+    Visitors, donors, and volunteers are on Social Media.
+This must be your biggest marketing tool to guarantee your success.<br><br>
     We will create fantastic profiles and will guide you on where, when, what, and how to post to get exactly what you need.'

   - name: Volunteer Mobilization